 The advancement of digital technology enables the real-time, intelligent management of the Supply Chain.
 This now means you need a Control Tower.

 But any company’s Supply Chain can still involve tens of thousands of skus, thousands of bills of material, thousands of suppliers, hundreds of transportation vendors, dozens of manufacturing facilities and distribution centres, and numerous customers.

 So even if you have a Digital Supply Chain how do you manage this complexity?
 The answer is that you need a Control Tower!

-Believe it or not, Industry 4.0 — the latest specialization for modern factories and manufacturing plants — does factor into design and factory layout.
+Believe it or not, Industry 4.0 — the latest specialization for modern factories and manufacturing plants — does factor into design and and help optimize your factory layout.
 That is because digitization, or the current movement to connect and bring all equipment into modern times, absolutely influences design.

 In essence, that is the heart of Industry 4.0, a complete synergy between operations, equipment, properties and, of course, the people who spend their time there.
 If 3.0 was about automation and boosting efficiency, this generation is about injecting the human touch back into the work environment, and that means accommodating such things from a design standpoint.

 From The Terminator to Blade Runner, pop culture has always leaned towards a chilling depiction of artificial intelligence (AI) and our future with AI at the helm.
 Recent headlines about Facebook panicking because their AI bots developed a language of their own have us hitting the alarm button once again.
 Should we really feel unsettled with an AI future?

 News flash: that future is here.
 If you ask Siri, the helpful assistant who magically lives inside your phone, to read text messages and emails to you, find the nearest pizza place or call your mother for you, then you’ve made AI a part of your everyday life.

 Widespread Artificial Intelligence, Biohacking, new platforms and immersive experiences dominate this year’s Gartner Hype Cycle.